This article is split into the following parts:

 In this section, you will find the following guidelines:

-Once you familiarize yourself with these guidelines, go to Assign tags.
+Once you familiarize yourself with these guidelines, go to How to assign tags.

 Choosing tags#